solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

 seems a reasonable consideration to save 32 bytes of instruction data with a protocol that only accepts compressed points.

 ### ECDSA / Signature Verification

-The precompile should implement the `Verifying Operation` outlined in [SEC1](https://www.secg.org/sec1-v2.pdf#page=52) in Section 4.1.4 as well as in the
+The precompile must implement the `Verifying Operation` outlined in [SEC1](https://www.secg.org/sec1-v2.pdf#page=52) in Section 4.1.4 as well as in the
 [Digital Signature Standard (DSS)](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-5.pdf#page=36)